splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 Stateful components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Certain components, such as the ``tail-sampling`` processor, might hold data in memory, yielding different results when scaled up.
-These require some careful consideration before being scaled up.
+Components that might hold data in memory are considered stateful.
+Stateful components require careful consideration before being scaled up, as they might yield different results when scaled up.

 As a general approach, consider adding a layer of Collectors containing the ``load-balancing`` exporter in front of your Collectors doing the tail-sampling or the span-to-metrics processing.
 The load-balancing exporter hashes the trace ID or the service name consistently and determine which Collector back end must receive spans for a trace.